 The prowess of Chinese Kungfu (Martial Arts) is also based on the utilization and harnessing of this “qi” power.

 Meridian points were discovered in China more than 2,500 years ago.
 In the Huang Di Nei Jing (The Medical Classic of the Yellow Emperor), one of the most important ancient Chinese medical treatises, the meridians were recorded to have the function of "promoting circulation of Xueqi (Blood and Qi) and balancing yin and yang" and "determining life and death and treating hundred diseases."
 Today’s acupuncture techniques are based on this ancient knowledge.
 The insertion of needles into the acupoints are points along these meridians.

 What Is "Qigong"?

 There are many types of qigong ranging from the stationary/static stance to the very graceful dance form.
-There is such a wide varieties of Qigong exercises that you will surely find one that is most suitable for you.
-It very much depends on your temperament, your energy, and most important, your available time.
+There is such a wide variety of Qigong exercises that you will surely find one that is most suitable for you.
+It very much depends on your temperament, your energy, and most importantly, your available time.

 Meridian "3-1-2" Qigong

 I have practised a number of qigong exercises and find this particular version to be very easy and practical, which I like to share with you.
 Meridian 3-1-2 Qigong is very popular because it is so easy to follow and takes only a few minutes to practise.
 This article is to introduce the creator of this Meridian 3-1-2 Qigong exercise.
 At the end of this article, I shall provide you with the link to the actual Youtube videos together with my explanation of Meridian “3-1-2” Qigong.